Staff

 Email Chris

-Chris Sanders is Arise's communications director.
+Chris Sanders is Alabama Arise's communications director.
 He is a lifelong Alabama resident, a member of the Alabama State Bar and a two-time graduate of the University of Alabama, where he earned a J.D. and a B.A. in journalism and political science.
-He chairs the Communications Advisory Committee for the State Priorities Partnership and serves as an advisor for the national Think Big narrative learning community.
+Chris joined Arise’s staff in 2007 as a policy analyst on tax and budget issues and became communications director in 2013.
+He served on the Communications Advisory Committee for the State Priorities Partnership from 2019-24 and chaired the committee from 2021-24.
+He also served as an adviser for the national Think Big narrative learning community.

-Chris is a founding member of the University of Alabama Community Affairs Board of Advisors and served as the founding chair of the board's Public Health Committee.
-He also serves on the editorial board of The Alabama Lawyer.
-Chris is a former editor-in-chief of The Crimson White and was an articles editor for the Alabama Law Review.
-He joined the Arise staff in 2007 as a policy analyst on tax and budget issues and became communications director in 2013.
+Chris is a founding member of the University of Alabama Community Affairs Board of Advisors and was the founding chair of the board's Public Health Committee.
+He is a former editor-in-chief of The Crimson White and was an articles editor for the Alabama Law Review.
+Chris is a Fellow with the Blackburn Institute and has presented at multiple institute events.
+He has been quoted in numerous media outlets across Alabama and nationwide, including AL.com, Alabama Public Radio, Alabama Reflector, the Associated Press, Marketplace, WBRC, WHNT and WSFA.

 Jacob Smith